f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 - Enriches the dataset using SteamSpy, a third-party service that estimates number of owners (a proxy for sales volume).

-- Trains a machine learning model to predict an optimal discount percentage based on game characteristics and market signals.

 -